 “Getting over any relationship is always difficult.
 But because they come on so strong and then get so cold, people who were in relationships with narcissists often feel like they were punched in the gut after a breakup,” says Feibel.

-Chawla says that the first important step is to realize that you weren’t the problem.
+Chawla says that the first important step when healing from a breakup with a narcissistic person is to realize that you weren’t the problem.

-It’s important to realize that this might be the way they know how to deal with relationships, not a reflection of how things really are.
+It’s important to realize that this might be a manipulation game they’re playing with you or the way they know how to deal with relationships.

 What someone says about you doesn’t define you.